NethServer/dev/handbook/README.md

 # Build the documentation

-The documentation is built using Github pages on each commit to the main branch.
+The documentation is built using GitHub pages on each commit to the main branch.

 ## Build locally